CMDR-Squedie/EDConstrDepot/README.md

 - penalty for low stock (stock below request and capacity)
 - penalty for under capacity flight (total quantity)
 - bonus/penalty for distance from star
+- penalty for extra jumps there or back

 Advanced Features (.ini file only):